What to Do After a Car Accident in Columbus, OH, and the Surrounding Areas

 3. File an Accident Report

-- CPD should be called for accidents involving injuries or serious damage.
+- The Columbus Police Department should be called for accidents involving injuries or serious damage.

 - Minor accident reports can be filed through their non-emergency line.